 2017 Jaguar F-Pace spy shots - Image via S. Baldauf / SB-mediaEnlarge Photo

-The F-Pace will take on the BMW X3 and Mercedes-Benz GLC (next-gen GLK-Class) in the premium small crossover segment but will be set apart by brilliant dynamics and fuel efficiency made possible by an advanced lightweight aluminum architecture.
-That new platform is the iQ[Al] that debuted in the XE.
+The F-Pace will take on the Audi Q5, BMW X3 and new Mercedes-Benz GLC in the premium small crossover segment but will be set apart by brilliant dynamics and fuel efficiency made possible by lightweight aluminum construction.
+Underpinning the vehicle is Jaguar Land Rover’s iQ[Al] platform that debuted in the XE and also underpins the recently revealed 2016 XF.

 Derived from the Premium Lightweight Architecture used by Land Rover, the iQ[Al] is a scalable vehicle platform designed not only to be light but also extremely stiff.
 It’s also been designed to incorporate innovative efficiency technologies such as diesel, plug-in hybrid and even battery-powered electric powertrains, and it also features some pretty sophisticated chassis technology like Instinctive All-Wheel Drive and All Surface Progress Control.